decred/dcrdata/README.md

       # build dcrdata executable in workspace:
       go build

+_Note_ we recommend upgrading to [Golang 1.11](#build-from-source-for-golang--111) or using the docker [container build instructions](#building-dcrdata-with-docker)

+### Build from commit hash

-To build with the git commit hash appended to the version, set it as follows:
+In addition to the instructions above you can also build with the git commit hash appended to the version, set it as follows:

 ```bash
 go build -ldflags "-X github.com/decred/dcrdata/version.CommitHash=`git describe --abbrev=8 --long | awk -F "-" '{print $(NF-1)"-"$NF}'`"